What Will It Take to Get America Healthy?

 - Help everyone achieve at least high school graduation.
 Education leads to healthy adults with access to better jobs, resources, and neighborhoods.

 - Increase economic mobility.
 Income inequality contributes to unhealthy stresses on adults and children.

 - Ensure social justice and health equity.
 Remove barriers so everyone has the same opportunity to improve their lives and their health.

 - Give everyone a choice of safe, healthy food.
 Healthy food with nutritious ingredients free from harmful contaminants needs to be both affordable and widely accessible.

 - Create healthy environments.
 Support policies for clean air and water, safe housing and products, and preparedness for natural and human-made disasters.

 - Strengthen public health infrastructure and capacity.
 Strong and consistent funding levels are necessary for the public health system to respond to both everyday health threats and unexpected emergencies.

 Are You Ready to Help the U.S. Get Healthy?

 Public health professionals and health educators are key players in promoting and safeguarding health in local or global communities.
-If population health is your passion, Walden University offers an online public health degree program that can help you realize your career ambitions.
+If population health is your passion, Walden University offers a suite of online public health degree programs that can help you realize your career ambitions.
 Here are just a few of the options available:

 “All steps, big or small, help us move closer to creating the healthiest nation in one generation,” the APHA says.
-“Our power grows when we have more people united behind our cause.”4 With a PhD in Health Education and Promotion, a Master of Public Health or an MS in Health Education and Promotion, you can help individuals and communities take those steps—big and small—toward a healthier future.
+“Our power grows when we have more people united behind our cause.”4 With a PhD in Health Education and Promotion, a Master of Public Health, or an MS in Health Education and Promotion, you can help individuals and communities take those steps—big and small—toward a healthier future.